RohanSogani/textS/README.md

 # textS

-A place to get the summary of your research documents.
+A place to get the summary of a research paper.
+Intend to use the text summarization domain of Natural Language Processing.

 ## Dev Guide